irahorecka/comics/README.md

-# peanuts-api
+# comics
-An API to fetch Peanuts comic strips
+An API to fetch comic strips